raul23/pyebooktools/docs/examples.rst

    * Since `output_folder_corrupt`_ was no provided in the previous command-line, the corrupted file was just flagged as corrupt without moving it to another folder.
-   * `Organize ebooks with output_folder_corrupt`_ shows you how to organize your ebooks by separating the corrupted ebooks from the good ones by providing the paths to folders that will receive these types of ebooks.
+   * The `Organize ebooks with output_folder_corrupt`_ example shows you how to organize your ebooks by separating the corrupted ebooks from the good ones.

 Organize ebooks with only ``output_folder``
 -------------------------------------------